Nissan Leaf electric performance, top speed, motor

 - 2Range, battery & chargingWhen it comes to real-world range, it’s hard to overstate how impressive the Nissan Leaf is

-- 4Electric motor, drive & performance - currently readingThe Nissan Leaf's very impressive performance on the road is marred only by slightly stiff suspension
+- 4Performance, motor & drive - currently readingThe Nissan Leaf's very impressive performance on the road is marred only by slightly stiff suspension